Q-Minh/nihu/dox/tut_function_spaces.md

 Constant and isoparametric views {#tut_funcspace_const_iso_view}
 --------------------------------

-Any NiHu mesh can be transformed into a piecewise constant function space using the library function ::constant_view
+Any NiHu mesh can be transformed into a piecewise constant function space using the library function NiHu::constant_view
 ~~~~~~~~~~
 auto const &const_fsp = constant_view(my_mesh);
 ~~~~~~~~~~